vnve/vnve/README.md

 - 🎬 An online video editor customized for creating visual novels, open your browser and start creating!
 - 👋 Say goodbye to complicated video editing software and create visual novel videos easily and quickly!
-- 📝 Prioritizing text brings us back to the heart of visual novel creation -- textual content
+- 📝 Text First, Let's Return to the Core of Visual Novel Creation — Text Content.
-- 🚀 Pure front-end Typescript implementation, the core is driven by PixiJS + Webcodecs.
+- 🚀 Pure front-end Typescript implementation, Powered by PixiJS + WebCodecs.
 - 🖍️ You can also create videos programmatically by using the npm package
 > 👻 Positioning is just a video creation tool tailored for visual novels, if you want to create branching logic, numerical values and other more game-like behavior, you can go to use bilibili [interactive video](https://member.bilibili.com/platform/upload/video/interactive)